Monkey World is open!

 - Non-Refundable.
 Tickets booked online are non-refundable so please only book if you are definitely able to visit.
 Booking dates can be amended by our admin office up to 72 hours prior to your visit but will incur a £5 administrative fee.
 If Monkey World is forced to close because of coronavirus restrictions, we will amend the date of your visit free of charge or issue you a voucher for a future visit (postage costs will be incurred).

 - Face Coverings.
 It is mandatory for all visitors aged 3 years old and over to wear a face mask / covering/ visor when visiting Monkey World, at all times apart from when seated in designated catering seating / picnic areas.
 Please see our Face Covering Policy for more information and what to do if you’re medically exempt.
 Our rescued primates can also get infected by Covid-19 and suffer the same effects as people.
 Our Primate Care Staff and rescued monkeys and apes are VULNERABLE.
-At this time when lock down restrictions are starting to be relaxed, we are concerned that there will be a spike in infection rates as has happened in different parts of the country and worldwide.
-We are hopeful that restrictions will be able to be relaxed in future, but until then, visitors and staff in the park must wear masks.
+With the virus still circulating at high levels, we need to limit the risk to our staff who are needed to care for our primates and park.
+Many have not been double vaccinated yet and we will not risk their safety, and the safety of the primates in our care.

 - Choose the date you’d like to visit.
 Dates with tickets available are highlighted in green.
 If they are grey, they may be sold out, or we have not opened booking for that date yet.
 Tickets are non-refundable so please bear this in mind on booking.

 - Members of our adoptive parent scheme will also need to book their visit online, but of course will not be charged.
 Adoptive parents will need their membership card or confirmation email (if you adopted online) to hand during booking, as to validate the booking you will need to enter your adoption membership number exactly as it appears on the card/ email, with the prefix of “TMP_”, “TMP” or “AC”.